Matt-A-Bennett/Matt-A-Bennett.github.io/numpy_from_scratch/transpose.md

 columns and the columns are the former rows.
 I loop over the rows and columns of the input matrix, keeping a record of the row and column subscript indices.
-The transposed matrix is built up gradually with a set of new rows (each row being the values found in the corresponding column.
+The transposed matrix is built up gradually with a set of new rows (each row being the values found in the corresponding column).
 </div>

 {% highlight python %}